muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

-# The Next Decade, Friedman
+# The Next Decade

+G. Friedman

 <a name='eurasia'/>